verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/border.md

 Description

 For rectangles only.
-If `true`, independent stroke weights for all four sides.
+If `true`, independent border weights for all four sides.
 Default value is `false`.

 </div>